clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

   * Freely accessible for non-commercial use within legal boundaries.
 * It's worth noting that Burp Suite also offers Professional and Enterprise editions, which come with advanced features and require licensing.
 * Burp Suite Professional is an unrestricted version of Burp Suite Community.
-  * It comes with features such as:
+  * Comes with features such as:
     * An automated vulnerability scanner.
     * A fuzzer/brute-forcer that isn't rate limited.
     * Saving projects for future use and report generation.